Road Journey Management Policy

 On controlled sites, driving safety rules and regulations should be followed.

-The vehicle must be maintained as per the manufacturer’s requirements and tires should have proper pressure and should be in good condition.
+The vehicle must be maintained in a satisfactory condition and tires should have proper pressure and should be in good condition.

 Effective seat belts should be available for all passengers and driver.